mapbender/mapbender-documentation/en/book/quickstart.rst

  * title and description
  * screenshot for the application (if provided)
  * link to the application
- * button to duplicate the application
+ * |mapbender3-button-copy| button to duplicate the application
- * button to edit the application
+ * |mapbender3-button-edit| button to edit the application
- * button to publish/unpublish the application
+ * |mapbender3-button-publish| button to publish/unpublish the application
- * button to delete the application
+ * |mapbender3-button-delete| button to delete the application
- * button to create a new application
  * with the filter textfield you can search for applications

   .. image:: ../../figures/mapbender3_application_overview.png